10.3. Filtering: removing artifacts in BPM and WPM

 plt.xlim(325, 425)

 As a conclusion, WPM and BPM does not produce the same results.
-The reason is that BPM is developed for low variations in refraction indexes.
+The reason is that BPM is developed for low variations in refractive indexes.
 In this problem we cannot be considered the variation low.
 [S. Schmidt “Wave-optical modeling beyond the thin-element-approximation” Optics Express 24(26) 30188 (2016) http://dx.doi.org/10.1364/OE.24.030188]

-Nevertheless, BPM accepts arbitrary refraction indexes, and the algorithm of WPM is effective when assuming that only a limited number of different refractive indices are present in the problem.
+Nevertheless, BPM accepts arbitrary refractive indexes, and the algorithm of WPM is effective when assuming that only a limited number of different refractive indices are present in the problem.
 [Brenner, Karl-Heinz.
 “A high-speed version of the wave propagation method applied to micro-optics.”
 16th Workshop on Information Optics (WIO).
 IEEE, (2017)].